Our board of trusteesBack to top

 Think Ahead’s Service User and Carer Reference Group was established in November 2014.
 It is chaired by Dr Sarah Carr, who is an expert in service user involvement in research and development within mental health and social work, and brings her own lived experience of accessing mental health services.

-The fantastic service users and carers in the group provide us with a wealth of knowledge, experience, and invaluable advice.
-Their input fundamentally shapes our work.
+The service users and carers in the group provide us with a wealth of knowledge, experience, and advice.
+Their input fundamentally shapes the programme and our work.
 For example, since the group’s creation it has been involved in developing:

 - Our approach to participant recruitment and assessment.